Why is it important to pay attention to my eating now?

 - Keep healthy snacks like fresh fruit, unsalted nuts, or low-fat string cheese on hand.

 - Keep a food diary for three days.
 Write down what, when, where, and how much you eat.
-Your food diary will help you understand your eating habits, and what areas you need to work on.
+Your food diary will help you understand your eating habits and what areas you need to work on.

 Here are some helpful websites:

-- American Heart Association Nutrition Center
+- American Heart Association Healthy Eating Center